-According to the Romanian laws and regulations, for issuing by CNCAN of a commissioning authorization for a nuclear facility, including a spent fuel handling and storage facility, a Final Safety Analysis Report is required.
-The amended Final Safety Analysis Report is then necessary for trial operation authorization and for the operation authorization.
+According to the Romanian laws and regulations, for issuing by CNCAN of a commissioning licence for a nuclear facility, including a spent fuel handling and storage facility, a Final Safety Analysis Report is required.
+The amended Final Safety Analysis Report is then necessary for trial operation licence and for the operation licence.

-Operation requires also the issuing by the Environmental Protection Authority of an operating authorization.
-This last authorization is issued after starting of the operation, based on the Environmental Report that includes measurements of environmental parameters.
+Operation requires also the issuing by the Environmental Protection Authority of an operating licence.
+This licence is issued after starting of the operation, based on the Environmental Report that includes measurements of environmental parameters.

-The operating authorizations are issued by CNCAN and by the Environmental Protection Authority for a limited period of time and have to be renewed periodically.
+The operating licences are issued by CNCAN and by the Environmental Protection Authority for a limited period of time and have to be renewed periodically.
 That requires the update of supporting safety and environmental assessments.